nimbix/xilinx-tutorial/README.md

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.

 ### Prerequisites

 This project can be used on Linux or Mac OSX w/ amd64 architecture.
 The following packages are required:
-* curl: command line tool for transferring data with URL syntax
+* `curl`: command line tool for transferring data with URL syntax
-* jq: lightweight and flexible command-line JSON processor
+* `jq`: lightweight and flexible command-line JSON processor
-* docker: Linux container runtime
+* `docker`: Linux container runtime

-*NOTE* requires accounts on:
+**NOTE** require accounts on:
-* [JARVICE](https://platform.jarvice.com/) to build SDAccel Examples and create JARVICE application using [PushToCompute](https://jarvice.readthedocs.io/en/latest/cicd/).
-Sign up [here](https://www.nimbix.net/contact-us/)
+* [JARVICE](https://platform.jarvice.com/) to build SDAccel Examples and create JARVICE application using [PushToCompute](https://jarvice.readthedocs.io/en/latest/cicd/). *Sign up [here](https://www.nimbix.net/contact-us/)*
 * Docker registry (e.g. [DockerHub](https://hub.docker.com/))

 #### Ubuntu/Debian